open-cluster-management/ingress-nginx/README.md

 ## Swimlane Flow
 ![image](swimlanes/impersonation.png)

-Note: For impersonation to work, all kubernetes api requests that use ICP credentials must be sent to the icp-management-ingress pods, including client kubectl commands.
+Note: For impersonation to work, all kubernetes api requests that use ICP credentials must be sent to the management-ingress pods, including client kubectl commands.
 When you login to icp using the cloudctl command, the kubectl context is setup correctly to send those requests to the icp-managment-ingress pod so the impersonation headers can be added to the request.